__________________________________

 We walk.
 (Often, if slowly...)

-We go to grown up birthday parties (Buckles is finally 50!) and bake cookies for the graduates.
-(This week: Alex, Stella, Sadie and Foster)
+We try to say yes to grown up birthday parties (Buckles is finally 50!) and bake cookies for the graduates.
+(This week: Alex, Stella, Sadie, Isabel and Foster, even though we missed Foster’s open house and didn’t get to see Stella in time, so we ate her cookies)

-We see an old colleague’s art show, having never known that his art comes from a dark and lonely childhood.
+We drop by an old colleague’s art show, having never known that his art comes from a dark and lonely childhood.
 (Peoria, IL)

-We eat poutine after the show and talk about what we want to make next and all the people we love and miss (and love and will miss).
+We eat poutine after the show and think about what we want to do next and all the people we love and miss (and love and will miss).

 We hold hands in a new town that still sells Florsheim shoes.
 (Florsheim Shoes!)

-Our daughters will (and want to!) be home for Sunday dinner to eat it with us.
+We (this means Adam) makes homemade sushi, knowing that our girls will be home for Sunday dinner to eat with us.

 We are so lucky.